-(a) have a code of conduct for its directors, senior executives and employees; and (b) disclose that code or a summary of it. behaviour and business ethics in conducting business on behalf of the Company and they are required to maintain a reputation of integrity on the part of both the Company and themselves.
-The Company does not contract with or otherwise engage any person or party where it considers integrity may be compromised.
-Directors are required to disclose to the Board actual or potential conflicts of interest that may or might reasonably be thought to exist between the interests of the Director or the interests of any other party in so far as it affects the activities of the Company, and to act in accordance with the Corporations Act if conflict cannot be removed or if it persists (this applies to material personal interests as well).
-That involves informing the Board of the conflict and/or the material personal interest of the Director and not taking part in the decision-making process or discussions in circumstances pertaining to that conflict or material personal interest. (b) The Company has adopted a Code of Conduct that is applicable to all directors, officers and employees (when employed by the Company noting that there is nil at present) of the Company.
+- (a) have a code of conduct for its directors, senior executives and employees; and - (b) disclose that code or a summary of it.

+(b) The Company has adopted a Code of Conduct that is applicable to all directors, officers and employees (when employed by the Company noting that there is nil at present) of the Company.
 It reflects the Company's values and provides a framework within which its entire workforce functions, including in its interaction with stakeholders.
 The Code of Conduct is designed to ensure an appropriate degree of integrity in the Company's dealings.

-The Company expects all directors, officers and employees of the Company to: • always act with honesty, integrity and fairness in accordance with the Company's Code of Conduct; • comply with all policies and procedures implemented by the Company; and • comply with all applicable laws.
-The Code of Conduct is publicly available on the Company's website at http://fitzroyriver.net.au/ .
+The Company expects all directors, officers and employees of the Company to:

+- always act with honesty, integrity and fairness in accordance with the Company's Code of Conduct; - comply with all policies and procedures implemented by the Company; and - comply with all applicable laws.

+The Code of Conduct is publicly available on the Company's website at http://fitzroyriver.net.au.

 The Company encourages Directors and future employees to adopt a long-term attitude to their investment in the Company's securities.
-All Directors and any future employees of the Company and their associates (including spouses, children under 18, and any family trust or family companies) as well as contractors, consultants, advisors and auditors of the Company (' Designated Persons '), must ensure that any trading in securities issued by the Company is undertaken within the framework set out in the Securities Trading Policy.
+All Directors and any future employees of the Company and their associates (including spouses, children under 18, and any family trust or family companies) as well as contractors, consultants, advisors and auditors of the Company ('Designated Persons'), must ensure that any trading in securities issued by the Company is undertaken within the framework set out in the Securities Trading Policy.

 The Securities Trading Policy does not prevent any Designated Persons from participating in any share plan or share offers established or made by the Company.
 However, Directors and employees are prevented from trading in Company securities once acquired if the individual is in possession of price sensitive information which is not publicly available.